 Photo by Peter Morse

 Catherine attended college on a music scholarship at the University of South Carolina, where she received a B.M. in piano performance.
 She also holds an Ed.M. in Arts in Education from Harvard Graduate School of Education.
 In high school, Catherine attended the South Carolina Governor’s School for the Arts and Humanities, a public arts boarding school.
-While there, she was as intrigued with her piano teacher as Claire is with Dr. Li.
-Catherine continues to play and occasionally teach piano today.
-Most recently, she taught English at Choate Rosemary Hall, and lives in the Connecticut River Valley with her husband and daughter.
+While there, she was as intrigued with her piano teacher as Claire is with Dr. Li in THE NOTES.
+Today, Catherine lives in the Connecticut River Valley with her husband and daughter.